PrBr20/MediAid/README.md

 ## Features

-- Doctor, Medicine, Lab searching and filtering
+- Doctors, Medicines and Tests filtering
-- Taking appointment of Doctors and Diagnostic Labs for tests
+- Taking appointment of Doctors and Diagnostic Labs
+- Live update of the appointment delay and expected time
 - Prescription and Lab Report Management
 - Medicine Buying and Selling
-- Communication between Diagnostic Lab and Doctor
+- Delivering Reports of concerning patient from Labs to Doctors

 ## Run Locally